JoseMurilloc/aura-spirit-dracula/README.md

 ## Disclaimer

-This theme is heavily inspired by [Dracula](https://github.com/dracula/visual-studio-code).
+This theme is heavily inspired by [Aura Theme](https://github.com/daltonmenezes/aura-theme).

 ## License